UTS-eResearch/seafood-collection/README.md

 ```shell script
 node ro-crate-deposit.js --repo=ocfl --name seafood ../sensor-data/*
 ```
-This will create a sensor-data folder

-in the same directory to create an ocfl repo called 'ocfl' which contains all of those RO-Crates and data.
+This will generate an ocfl directory called `ocfl-demos` in the same directory to create an ocfl repo called 'ocfl' which contains all of those RO-Crates and data.

-Next set up ONI
+Next step: Set up ONI

 See [ONI.md](./ONI.md)